Henning-K/sandbox/README.md

 This is a sandbox for me trying out stuff in the Rust programming language.
-The stuff that works and may be used in the future will be transferred to the `perm_util` module.
+The stuff that works and may be used by me in the future will be transferred to the `perm_util` module.

-The first thing I'll try out here is the networking_tests module trying to download stuff and so on.
+Tried out the base64 en- and decoding, I'll maybe implement it in another way some time in the near future, e.g. as a trait implemented on String and str.
+And when that works I'll maybe transfer it into the perm_util module.